MSMLBV/react-native-notification-badge/README.md

 ### Configure (android only)

-You can confire the title and text that will be displayed on the notification block. `%count%` will be replaced with the actual notifications open.
+You can configure the title and text that will be displayed on the notification block. `%count%` will be replaced with the actual notifications open.

 ```js
 NotificationBadge.configure('Title', 'There are %count% new messages');